Part of the Dos and don'ts series – how to keep children and young people safe in sport.

-Any physical contact with children and young people must be necessary and appropriate to the delivery of your sport’s programs or services and based on the needs of the child or young person, such as assisting with the use of equipment, technique assistance or correction, treatment by a health practitioner or administering first aid.
+Physical contact with children and young people must be necessary, appropriate to the delivery of your sport’s programs or services, and based on their needs – for example, assisting with the use of equipment, technique assistance or correction, treatment by a health practitioner or administering first aid.

 Watch the video about physical contact